SiniKraft/YoutubeDownloader/README.md

 # Youtube Downloader
-A simple YouTube downloader writed with PySide2 allowing you to select your video or/and audio stream and to merge them.
+A simple YouTube downloader wrote with PySide2 allowing you to select your video or/and audio stream and to merge them.
 ## How to Download ?
 Go to the [latest release download page](https://github.com/SiniKraft/YoutubeDownloader/releases)
 ### Windows :